 The regulator and cut-out are accurately set during manufacture.
-If, under normal running conditions, it is found that the battery is continually in a low state of charge, or is being constantly over-charged, then the regulator setting should be checked by a qualified electrician and, if necessary, re-set.
+If, under normal running conditions, it is found that the battery is continually in a low state of charge, or is being constantly over-charged, then the regulator setting should be checked by ft qualified electrician and, if necessary, re-set.
 Whenever possible, this should be carried out by a Lucas Service Depot or Agent.

 The A.V.C.
-Unit is retained by two bolts with self-locking nuts.
+Unit is retained to the battery carrier by two bolts with self-locking nuts.
+Upon assembly these nuts are adjusted to permit flexion of the rubber grummets through which the bolts pass.
 The self locking nature of the nuts prevents subsequent slacking off.
 The four terminals of the A.V.C.
 Unit are plainly marked by the letters F.A.D.E.
 Wires from F and D go to similarly marked terminals on the dynamo.
-The A terminal is connected to one of the ammeter terminals and the E terminal is "earthed."
+The A terminal is connected to one of the ammeter terminals and the E terminal is " earthed."